AIM Service Layer (AIMSL)

 The pan-European AIS Database (EAD) already offers wide-spread access and dissemination of Aeronautical information to external systems in a secure and reliable manner.
 Historically this has been built upon JMS based SonicMQ (MoM), with B2B clients accessing the services/data via a Java-based interface called ESI (EAD System Interface).

-In EAD Release 7, a new subsystem will be added to the EAD called the AIM Service Layer (AIMSL).
-With this subsystem, the EAD intends to begin the move away from proprietary interfaces and to deliver system functionality as a set of interoperable services, according to Service-Oriented Architecture (SOA) principles.
+In EAD Release 7, a new subsystem has been added to the EAD called the AIM Service Layer (AIMSL).
+With this subsystem, the EAD begins to move away from proprietary interfaces and to deliver system functionality as a set of interoperable services, according to Service-Oriented Architecture (SOA) principles.

 ObjectivesThe main objectives for the AIMSL are to: